Skip to content

 How many questions do I need for a sports trivia night?

 A solid trivia night needs 30 to 50 questions split across 4 to 6 rounds.
 Mix easy warmups with hard closers so every team stays engaged.
-LearnClash generates unlimited sports trivia questions at every difficulty level, perfect for building custom rounds.
+LearnClash generates fresh sports trivia questions at every difficulty level, perfect for building custom rounds.

 Is there a sports trivia app with ranked matchmaking?